-The Office of Disability Services works with Housing and Residence Life to address accessibility in housing accommodations.
+The Office of Disability Services collaborates with Housing and Residence Life (HRL) to address access and housing accommodation requests.
 Students who plan to live on campus must first apply for Housing.
 Visit Housing & Residence Life for more information.

-Disability-related housing requests require both the Disability Documentation Form and the Housing and Meal Plan Addendum.
-These two documents must be completed by your treating healthcare professional and must be submitted at the same time.
+Disability-related housing requests require that both the Disability Documentation Form and the Housing and Meal Plan Addendum be completed by your treating healthcare professional.
 Your eligibility for housing accommodations cannot be determined if Disability Services does not receive both completed documents.
-The disability documentation we receive is stored in Disability Services and does not appear on transcripts.
+Disability documentation is retained in Disability Services in accordance with DS record retention procedures.

 - Housing and Meal Plan Addendum (PDF)

 - To view PDFs, install Adobe Reader, which can be downloaded from Adobe for free.

 In compliance with Section 504 and the Americans with Disabilities Act, the University of North Carolina at Charlotte provides reasonable housing accommodations to students with disabilities.
 Because the provision for emotional support animals is addressed by the Federal Fair Housing Act, the Office of Disability Services (DS) has established procedures for documenting the need for an emotional support animal in on-campus housing.

 An Emotional Support Animal (ESA) is an animal prescribed to an individual with a disability by a healthcare or mental health professional to play a significant part in a person's treatment process, (e.g., in alleviating the symptoms of that individual's disability).
 An emotional support animal does not assist a person with a disability with activities of daily living, and does not accompany a person with a disability at all times.